Compensation: LIFT and IMPACTplus

 Why are base salary increases only available to teachers at high-poverty schools?

-One of the goals of LIFT and IMPACTplus is to help our highest-poverty schools attract and retain excellent teachers.
+More than 75% of DCPS teachers work in high-poverty schools and may be eligible for base salary increases through LIFT.
+Furthermore, one of the goals of LIFT and IMPACTplus is to help our highest-poverty schools attract and retain excellent teachers.
 These schools serve large populations of students who need extra support and who face additional challenges outside of the classroom; teachers who are successful in accelerating these students’ achievement deserve the greatest compensation.
-More than 75% of DCPS teachers work in high-poverty schools and will be eligible for base salary increases through LIFT.

 Teachers in all schools will be eligible for the leadership opportunities and reduced IMPACT observations available through LIFT, and Highly Effective teachers in all schools will be eligible for annual bonuses.